gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

         example: example_value
         description: "Description of what this parameter represents"
         function: "Which function uses this parameter"

+      # Selection parameter to define specific outputs (ROI, channels, timepoints, etc.)
+      selection:
+        type: dict
+        required: true
+        description: |
+        Specifies which outputs to include in the model responses.
+        This parameter defines for which data the in silico responses should be generated (e.g., specific ROI, timepoints, channels, etc.)
+        function: get_encoding_model
+        properties:
+        key_name:  # Replace with model-specific keys, e.g., "roi", "channels", "timepoints"
+            type: any
+            description: "Description of Model-specific selection criterion."
+            example: "V1"

     # Performance metrics (if needed) and references
     performance: